 The first step in a targeted attack – or a penetration test or red team activity – is gathering intelligence on the target.
-While there are ways and means to do this covertly, intelligence gathering usually starts with scraping information from public sources, collectively known as open source intelligence or OSINT.
-There is such a wealth of legally collectible OSINT available now thanks to social media and the prevalence of online activities that this may be all that is required to give an attacker everything they need to successfully profile an organization or individual.
+While there are ways and means to do this covertly, intelligence gathering usually starts with scraping information from public sources, collectively known as open-source intelligence or OSINT.
+Thanks to social media and the prevalence of online activities, there is such a wealth of legally collectible OSINT available now that this may be required to give an attacker everything they need to profile an organization or individual successfully.

-In this post, we’ll get you up to speed on what OSINT is all about and how you can learn to use OSINT tools to better understand your own digital footprint.
+In this post, we’ll get you up to speed on what OSINT is all about and how you can learn to use OSINT tools to understand your own digital footprint better.

 What is OSINT?

-If you’ve heard the name but are wondering what it means, OSINT stands for open source intelligence, which refers to any information that can legally be gathered from free, public sources about an individual or organization.
-In practice, that tends to mean information found on the internet, but technically any public information falls into the category of OSINT whether it’s books or reports in a public library, articles in a newspaper or statements in a press release.
+Suppose you’ve heard the name but are wondering what it means.
+In that case, OSINT stands for open source intelligence, which refers to legally gathered information about an individual or organization from free, public sources.
+In practice, that tends to mean information found on the internet.
+Still, any public information falls into the category of OSINT, whether it’s books or reports in a public library, articles in a newspaper, or statements in a press release.

-OSINT also includes information that can be found in different types of media, too.
-Though we typically think of it as being text-based, information in images, videos, webinars, public speeches and conferences all fall under the term.
+OSINT also includes information that can be found in different media types.
+Though we typically consider it text-based, information in images, videos, webinars, public speeches, and conferences all fall under the term.

 What is OSINT Used For?